 Getting in and around Toronto can be challenging.

 Exhibition Place is located west of Downtown Toronto proper, nestled neatly between Lakeshore Blvd and the Gardiner Expressway.
-Travel from the east or west is often better using Lakeshore as the Gardiner is often very busy and not a quick travel route.
-Coming from the north is not a great option directly and taking highway 427 in the west or the Don Valley Parkway in the east are better.
+Travel from the east or west is often better using Lakeshore, as the Gardiner is often very busy and not a quick travel route.
+Coming from the north is not a great option directly, and taking highway 427 in the west or the Don Valley Parkway in the east are better.

 That being said, there are a number of public transit options that are available to get you to Exhibition Place.
-There is a GO Transit station at the north end of Exhibition Place and the Toronto Transit Commission has streetcars, buses and the subway nearby.
+There is a GO Transit station at the north end of Exhibition Place, and the Toronto Transit Commission has streetcars, buses, and the subway nearby.
 Check out the GO Transit and TTC websites for maps, schedules and fares.

 There are around 5,000 parking spots on the Exhibition Place grounds.
 Parking for Argonaut games goes for $25.
 There are also spots across the road at the former Ontario Place.
-It must be noted that Exhibition Place can be a busy place and it is imperative to check the BMO Field website to see if there are any other events on the grounds that will affect the parking availability.
+It must be noted that Exhibition Place can be a busy place, and it is imperative to check the BMO Field website to see if there are any other events on the grounds that will affect the parking availability.

 Getting around BMO Field is not too bad, however the gates only open an hour before kickoff.
 The washroom facilities at BMO are more than adequate.

 There are plenty of opportunities to find affordable tickets for an Argonaut game.
 The sightlines at BMO are all good and it is less of a concern to find a great seat as it was in Rogers Centre.
 Parking and concessions can get a bit on the pricey side, but the improved atmosphere at BMO Field help make up for those issues.

-The 143 years of history that the Toronto Argonauts have accumulated.
+An extra mark for the 143 years of history that the Toronto Argonauts have accumulated.

-And finally, the Argos fantastic rivalry with the Hamilton Tiger-Cats.
+An extra mark for the Argos fantastic rivalry with the Hamilton Tiger-Cats.

 The move for the Toronto Argonauts to BMO Field is not yet the answer to all of the franchise’s problems, however it is definitely a step in the right direction.
-Now it is possible for the Argos to have a place they can call home and the fans can really be part of the action and make a difference.
-Only time will tell if this move is the franchise-saving move that many hope it will be, but for now it is great that the Good Ship Argonaut is finally docking at home.
+Now it is possible for the Argos to have a place they can call home, and the fans can really be part of the action and make a difference.
+Only time will tell if this move is the savior move that many hope it will be, but for now it is great that the Good Ship Argonaut is finally docking at home.